Key Takeaways

 See an RD Online with Nourish

-Within the last twelve months, up to 49% of the American population has followed or is currently following followed a fad or weight loss diet.
-Research has shown weight loss results will only last a short time.
+Up to 49% of the American population has followed or is currently following a fad or weight loss diet within the last twelve months.
+Research has shown that weight loss results will only last a short time.
 If you’re ready, try working with a no-diet dietitian instead of starting another diet program.
 It can be a welcomed and refreshing experience.